LvdT/chowdown/_components/creme-honore.md

 directions:
 - Soak the gelatin in cold water to soften it
 - Add the gelatin to the (hot) pastry cream and mix it in
-- Cool the pastry cream down to 4 °C
+- Mix around a quarter of the meringue into the pastry cream
-- Fold the Chantilly cream into the pasty cream
+- Fold the rest of meringue into the mixture

 components:
-- Pastry Cream
+- Crème Pâtissière
-- Chantilly Cream
+- Italian meringue

 ---